Atlantic Branch: Atlantic Terminal to Jamaica

 The Brooklyn and Jamaica Railroad opened the line from South Ferry to what is now 151st Street in Jamaica on April 18, 1836.
+The line was leased to the Long Island Rail Road on December 1 that year.
+Upon the opening of the Hunter's Point terminal of the LIRR at Long Island City, all LIRR traffic was diverted to that terminal, and the Atlantic Avenue line, now owned solely by the Brooklyn Central and Jamaica Railroad, installed horse-drawn trains through Brooklyn (in response to a law banning steam in the city) and steam service from the city line to Jamaica.
+In 1867, the LIRR leased the line east of Classon Avenue, running its own steam service on this section.
+In 1876, the restriction of steam on Atlantic Avenue was lifted, and the line was leased east of Flatbush Avenue to the LIRR on June 1, 1877, with LIRR steam service beginning anew on June 28, 1877.

 Initially the line turned halfway between Classon and Franklin Avenues, running halfway between Herkimer Street and Schuyler Street (now Atlantic Avenue) along the line of the present Herkimer Place.
 It turned slightly to the southeast near Howard Avenue, crossing the centerline of Schuyler Street about one-third of the way between Hopkinson Avenue (Thomas Boyland Street) and Paca Avenue (Rockaway Avenue).
 It crossed into the town of New Lots just beyond Stone Avenue (Mother Gaston Boulevard).

 The Atlantic Branch was one of the first lines in the LIRR system slated to be electrified.
 In anticipation of this the entire line to Jamaica was to be grade separated.
 Between 1903 and 1905 the line was depressed into a tunnel from Flatbush Avenue to Bedford Avenue, then placed on an elevated viaduct from Bedford Avenue to Ralph Avenue then depressed back into a tunnel until Manhattan Crossing located just west of East New York station.
 At East New York the line returned to grade level then rose onto another elevated viaduct until Atkins Ave.
 The rest of the line from Atkins Ave to Morris Park located just west of Jamaica remained at grade level along Atlantic Avenue with numerous grade crossings with the anticipation of grade separating the line later on.
 Additionally a new terminal and yard was built at Flatbush and Atlantic Avenues.
 Electric service commenced in 1905 with the line consisting of two tracks between Flatbush Avenue and Woodhaven Junction and four tracks beyond that point to Jamaica.